peterbeeshop/peterbeeshop/README.md

 ## Introduction

 Hi there!
-My name is Peter Muyambango, and I'm a full stack developer with over 2 years of experience.
+My name is Peter Muyambango, and I'm a full stack developer with 3+ years of experience.
 I'm passionate about building fast, responsive, and user-friendly web applications.

 ## Skills